Major western Nevada pipeline on the horizon

 He said Southwest Gas and Sierra Pacific are the primary drivers of the expansion project because of what they expect to see in economic growth in Western Nevada.
 He said when they see an increase in people and business coming to Nevada, “then Southwest Gas has to respond by acquiring additional capacity.”
 And that task falls to Paiute Pipeline.

-Business leaders are predicting continued economic growth not only in the Minden and Gardnerville area but the capital and, with the newly opened USA Parkway, in the Dayton corridor.
-And that means continued residential growth as the population expands.
+Business leaders are predicting continued economic growth not only in the Minden/Gardnerville area, but the capitol.
+And, with the newly opened USA Parkway, in the Dayton corridor.
+And that means continued residential growth, as the population expands.

 Litwin said the project is driven by what the major utilities see coming.

 “From Southwest Gas’s perspective, that’s the increase they need to serve their customers,” he said.

 The first segment will be on the west side of the Carson River Valley between Foothill Road and Kingsbury Grade.
 It will consist of just under a half mile of new, 12-inch pipe paralleling the existing 8-inch pipe.
 A 12-inch pipe can carry about double what the 8-inch pipe can handle.

 Segment two is right in the capital along Fairview Drive and South Edmonds just south of East 5th Street.
 That part of the project will replace just more than 1.5 miles of 8-inch pipe with 12-inch pipe — a total of 8,300 feet of pipe.

 The third segment will be in the Dayton corridor between Empire and Mound House.
 It consists of 2.34 miles along the existing lateral — some 12,400 feet of new pipe laid alongside the existing pipe.